buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcCostResource/Types/IfcAppliedValueSelect.md

 * Selecting _IfcMonetaryMeasure_ allows the specification only of the value, the currency being as set by the global context.
 * Selecting _IfcRatioMeasure_ assumes that the amount is a percentage or other REAL number.
 Note that if the amount is normally specified as -20%, then this figure will need to be converted to a multiplier of 0.8

-> HISTORY&nbsp; New select type in IFC2x2.
+> HISTORY  New select type in IFC2x2.